uclaacm/lug-acm-ctf-sp2016/flags/quote-of-the-day-3/README.md

 }
 ```

 Make sure your time is correct first!
-Sync it with an NFS server.
+Sync it with an NTP server.
 Then, run the
 password generator and pipe the password to the service right away:

 ```